 - Safety: Frame lock to secure open blade

 This is not a survival or self-defense knife, in my opinion.
-I know some manufacturers and knife enthusiasts get all excited about a small knife and its potential, but in my opinion this knife is too small to adequately maintain a grip in the rigors of a self-defense situation.
+I know some manufacturers and knife enthusiasts get all excited about a small knife and its potential, but in my opinion, this knife is too small to adequately maintain a grip in the rigors of a self-defense situation.
 However, this knife is ideally suited for opening boxes, cutting away flare packaging, scraping fraudulent license tabs off, and other useful and common patrol functions.
+If you are looking for a small self-defense knife, check out the CRKT Minimalist series I reviewed.

 With a compact pocket clip providing “deep pocket” carry, or the carabiner-style clip, the Reverb has several very good carry options both on your person or on a pack or bag.
 This could be very beneficial on a bail-out-bag, or active shooter bag, as well as a sniper’s pack as well.
 Being so small will also allow the Reverb to simply be carried inside a pocket without using the clip.